serena-yu17/MergeSequence/Readme.txt

 ///////////////////

-The executable is compiled for Windows x64.
+The executable is compiled for Windows.

 If you want to use it on other systems, please compile it yourself using g++ std=c++11 MergeSequence.cpp